 - Charges, audits, claims, or litigation regarding research, such as allegations of scientific misconduct, non-compliance or fraud or abuse.
-Consult the Offices of University Counsel, Internal Audit, Responsible Research, the Research Integrity Officer (Office of the Vice President for Research), and the Iowa State University Research Foundation as appropriate for specific retention requirements when audit, investigations or legal proceedings incorporate research data.
+Consult the Offices of University Counsel, Internal Audit, Office of Research Ethics, the Research Integrity Officer (Office of the Vice President for Research), and the Iowa State University Research Foundation as appropriate for specific retention requirements when audit, investigations or legal proceedings incorporate research data.

 Principal investigators may choose to retain the data beyond the minimum period.
 However, principal investigators must destroy research data when required by laws, regulations, or other agreements, on or before a specified deadline and follow the applicable process for destroying research data:

 Generally, original research data and preliminary data collected or acquired in the conduct of research at ISU must be retained at ISU.
 When an individual leaves ISU, the individual may take copies of research data and other data associated with the research when:

 - The individual’s participation in the design, conduct or reporting of the associated project can be established; and

 - Appropriate permission is received as provided below: